dqops/dqo/docs/command-line-interface/settings.md

 ___
 ### **dqo settings remove**

+Remove settings file from UserHome directory

 **Description**

-Remove settings file from user home
+Removes the settings file from your UserHome directory.

 **Command-line synopsis**